tom-berend/jsxgraph-wrapper-typescript/README.md

 # jsxgraph-wrapper-typescript

-**A thin TypeScript wrapper over JSXGraph to support editing with VSCode.
-It is intended for programmers who are new to JSXGraph.**
+**A thin TypeScript wrapper over JSXGraph to maximize VSCode scaffolding.**

 The wrapper provides a 'TypeScript' flavor to JSXGraph syntax, providing navigation, scaffolding, syntax checking, and discovery with VSCode.